|Facilities | Rating | Reviews|

 Two services staggered along the M5 in a small strip of woodland.

 Catering: Baskin Robbins, Burger King, Dunkin' Donuts, Papa John's Pizza, Quick Break (seasonal opening), Starbucks, Costa Express, Krispy Kreme

 northbound only: Subway

-southbound only: Harry Ramsden's Shops: Waitrose, WHSmith Main Amenities: Ecotricity Electric Vehicle Charging Point, Free Cash Machine, Picnic Tables, Showers, Welcome Break Gaming
+southbound only: Harry Ramsden's, KFC Shops: Waitrose, WHSmith Main Amenities: Ecotricity Electric Vehicle Charging Point, Free Cash Machine, Picnic Tables, Showers, Welcome Break Gaming

 northbound only: Meeting Room Motel: Days Inn Forecourt: BP, BP Connect, Wild Bean Café, AdBlue Containers